Lafayette, Louisiana: Government

 Lafayette has a consolidated city–parish government, known as the Lafayette Consolidated Government; parish voters agreed to consolidation of the city and parish governments in 1996.
 Lafayette's chief executive was initially called the city-parish president, but is now known as the mayor-president for the Lafayette Consolidated Government.
-Republican Josh Guillory was elected to this office most recently.
+Republican Monique Blanco-Boulet was elected to this office most recently.

 The consolidation of the city and parish has been the subject of continuous public debate over the years.
 In 2011, a charter commission recommended deconsolidation, though parish voters rejected the recommendation.
 In 2018, voters separated the single city–parish council into a city council to represent the city of Lafayette and a parish council to represent Lafayette Parish.
 The mayor-president is still elected parishwide.
 In 2021, the city council passed a resolution calling for another charter commission to look at amendments to the charter and, if necessary, deconsolidation.
 The Lafayette Parish Council did not agree to the charter commission proposal.
 Public works and other services, such as land use and plat review, are operated by the Lafayette Consolidated Government to serve the city of Lafayette and unincorporated areas of Lafayette Parish, and by contract some of the area municipalities.
 Zoning rules apply only within the city and unincorporated areas of Lafayette Parish.

 Some neighboring municipalities have adopted their own planning and zoning protocols.
 The suburban and rural cities and towns maintain independent city councils, local executives, police and fire departments, and other public services.
 The LPSS operates independently of any municipality, and its jurisdiction is coterminous with Lafayette Parish.

 Lafayette is home to a regional office of the Louisiana Department of Environmental Quality, and the headquarters of the Council for the Development of French in Louisiana, the state agency that oversees preservation and documentation of Louisiana French for tourism, economic development, culture, education, and the development of international relations with other Francophone regions and countries.